Skip to content

 How to view a log

-- press Open log file button, and select log file
+• Click Open log file button and select the desired log file.

-- press View log chart to open window with log chart
+• Click View log chart to open a window displaying the log chart.

-- in log chart, select parameters you wish to see.
+• In the log chart, select the parameters you wish to view.

 Firmware update